svenpet90/instagram/README.md

 __EXPERIMENTAL__ This extension is currently still in active development and is likely to change, or even change drastically.

-# instagram
+# TYPO3 Extension "instagram"
+TYPO3 Extension to display a users instagram feed in a TYPO3 Website.

-TYPO3 Extension to create and auto-refresh long-lived api access tokens, import instagram feeds as entities to the database and output feeds via Frontend-Plugin.
+Creates and auto-refreshes long-lived api access tokens, imports instagram feeds/posts as entities to the database and output feeds/posts via Frontend-Plugin.

 ## Installation